documentationfor yFiles for HTML 3.0.0.2

 Layout Style

-Tree layout algorithms are commonly applied to visualize relational data and produce diagrams of high quality that are able to reveal possible hierarchic properties of the graph.
+Tree layout algorithms are commonly applied to visualize relational data and produce diagrams of high quality that are able to reveal possible hierarchical properties of the graph.
 More precisely, they find applications in dataflow analysis, software engineering, bioinformatics and business administration.

 Example graph with a layout calculated by TreeLayout using default settings

-Tree layout using different ITreeLayoutNodePlacers and rotations
+Tree layout using different ISubtreePlacers and rotations

 Concept

 The layout algorithm starts from the leaves and continues with their parents, then with the parents of the parents and so on.
-When a node is processed, the algorithm will use the corresponding ITreeLayoutNodePlacer instance to move its children (along with their subtrees) to a suitable position and to route the outgoing edges of this node.
+When a node is processed, the algorithm will use the corresponding ISubtreePlacer instance to move its children (along with their subtrees) to a suitable position and to route the outgoing edges of this node.
 Then, the next local root node will be processed.

 To avoid moving all nodes several times and to know the area that the subtrees occupy, the layout algorithm uses SubtreeShapes.
 These SubtreeShapes are moved and merged during layout calculation.